WeAreSeismica/seismica-sce/README.md

     - pandoc does not extract image files from word so they will need to be uploaded separately
 - manually adjust for any citations that we couldn't parse (should be in red)
 - add extra hyphenation rules for words latex doesn't know if columns are overfull
-- manually add some header metadata eg. volume, doi, editor, dates
+- manually add header metadata eg. volume, doi, editor, dates
 - look at junk file and manually reformat/place tables in text where they belong

 ## TODO:
-- article options for fast reports, breakmath, and proof - part of script?
 - make sure catch for supplemental figures/tables works for in-text references
-    - do we even need this?
-Seismica probably will not have supplements anyway?
+- re-test the non-ascii characters stuff for bibfiles
 - figure out longtable/table parsing?
 - check YYYYa/YYYYb citations
-- related: complete workflow that runs all scripts in sequence automatically(/installs dependencies?)
+- make a docker instance so it's easier for people to run this whole thing
+- (incorporate relevant parts of biblib)